Skip to content

 When and where does this take place?

-The Philadelphia Filmmaker Lab will take place over the course of 12 months, beginning in late fall 2022.
-While we plan to gather participants in person throughout the fellowship, BlackStar will follow safety protocols of the time as recommended by the CDC.
+The Philadelphia Filmmaker Lab will take place over the course of 12 months, beginning in fall 2024.
 Selected fellows will receive further details about the format closer to the start of the Lab.

 Is there a cost associated with the application?